gicodes/app.test.js/README.md

-# Getting started with Testing by Gideon Chino
+# Getting started with Testing, by Gideon Chino

 This Documentation is a subset of the Modern JavaScript Bootcamp course.
 Section (32-33) => The Basics of Testing by Steven Grider & Colt Steele.